drexed/lite-command/README.md

 #### States
 State represents the state of the executable code.
-Once `execute` is ran, it will always `complete` or `dnf` if a fault is thrown by a child command.
+Once `execute` is ran, it will always `complete` or `interrupted` if a fault is thrown by a child command.

 - `pending`